batou-mtcapthca/ng-mtcaptcha/projects/ng-mtcaptcha/README.md

 #### Methods

-- `getVerifiedToken(): string | null` - Returns the current verified token synchronously
+- `getVerifiedToken(): string | null` - Returns the current verified token synchronously.
+Returns the token if captcha is solved, `null` if not solved or expired
+- `showMandatory(): void` - Shows mandatory error on captcha if not solved.
+Call this when user tries to submit form without solving captcha
 - `setGlobalConfig(options: MTCaptchaOptions): void` - Configure global MTCaptcha settings

 #### Observables